Skip to main content

 • You will need your library card number and an e-mail address or phone number in order to complete the reservation request.

 • Meeting room reservations will be reviewed by a staff member within 48 hours of receiving your request, so be sure to book ahead.
-You can book 3 months ahead.
+You can book 60 days in advance.

 • Customers can reserve a meeting room three (3) times in a thirty (30) day period, for up to three (3) hours per reservation.
 This limit is library-system-wide and is not specific to any one location.
 Customers can reserve a study room up to two (2) times per day, for up to three (3) hours per reservation.